Integrated Finance (IF)

-In rendering their advice, the Financial Advisers would be expected to accord priority to macro management with a view to help in achieving the outcomes set by the Ministries as goals for themselves.
-These macro issues could include schematic appraisal and concept functions, revenue management, subsidy management, fiscal resource transfer issues, defining and evaluating outcomes besides maintaining and safeguarding the budgetary integrity, etc. FAs would also be expected to look at the total picture of resources for the sectors in which they are functioning, and assist the Secretaries of the Administrative Ministries in moving towards greater resource mobilization, including in terms of enabling policy and regulatory framework to attract private sector funds.
-Fas would in no case be assigned any routine administrative functions of the Ministry.
+In rendering his advice, the Financial Adviser, would be expected to accord priority to macro management with a view to help in achieving the outcomes set by the Ministry as goals for itself.
+These macro issues could include schematic appraisal and concept functions, revenue management, subsidy management fiscal resource transfer issues, defining and evaluating outcomes besides maintaining and safeguarding the budgetary integrity, etc. FA would also be expected to look at the total picture of resource for the sectors in which they are functioning, and assist the Secretary of the Administrative Ministry in moving towards greater resource mobilization, including in terms of enabling policy and regulatory framework to attract private sector funds.

-Financial Adviser would continue to be responsible for Budget formulation, Outcome Budget, Performance Budget, Fiscal Responsibility and Budget Management (FRBM), Expenditure and Cash Management, Project /programme formulation, appraisal, monitoring and evaluation,Screening of proposals involving financial implications, Leveraging of non—budgetory resources for sectoral development.
-He would also monitor Non—Tox Receipts, Tax Expenditure, Assets and Liabilities and Review the Financial Management System of various programmes/projects of the Ministry.
+Financial Adviser would continue to be responsible for Budget formulation, Outcome Budget, Performance Budget, Fiscal Responsibility and Budget Management (FRBM), Expenditure and Cash involving financial implications, Leveraging of non-budgetary resources for sectoral development.
+He would also monitor Non-Tax Receipts, Tax Expenditure, Assets and Liabilities and Review the Financial Management System of various programmes/ projects of the Ministry.

-(ii) Formulation of new Schemes, projects and evaluation thereof;
+(ii0 Formulation of new schemes, projects and evaluation thereof;

 (iii) Processing of cases for clearance